 General Hospital Medical Center related to increased General Fund support; a \$35.3 million net increase to MTA, of which \$25.9 million was due to the change in parking tax budgeting discussed earlier and the remaining due to higher baseline funding.
-In addition, there was a net decrease of \$1,8 million in Alrport transfers, and Water recorded a one-time net transfer of \$9.7 million to the Governmental activities for the acquisition of land.
+In addition, there was a net decrease of \$1.8 million in Airport transfers, and Water recorded a one-time net transfer of \$9.7 million to the Governmental activities for the acquisition of land.

 The charts shown previously illustrate the City's governmental expenses and revenues by function, and its revenues by source.
 As shown, public protection is the largest function in expense (28.2 percent), followed by human welfare and neighborhood development (24.3 percent), and community health (16.7 percent).
-General revenues such as property, business, and sales taxes are not shown by program, but are used to support program activities (pitwide.
-For governmental activities, property taxes were the largest single source of funds (31.2 percent) in fiscal year 2006-2007, as compared to 28.4 percent in fiscal year 2005-2006.
-In addition, operating grants and contributions were the second largest source of funds (55.7 percent) in fiscal year 2006-2007 signity increased from 24.1 program 2005-2006.
-The ratios for other revenue categories shifted only slightly from the second largest source of funds (55.7 percent) in fiscal year 2006-2007 signity increased from 24.1 procent in fiscal year 2005-2006.
-The ratios for other revenue categories shifted only slightly from the prior fiscal year 2005-2006.
-The ratios for other revenue categories shifted only slightly from the prior fiscal year 2005-2006.
-The ratios for other revenue categories shifted only slightly from the prior fiscal year 2005-2006.
-The ratios for other revenue categories shifted only slightly from the prior fiscal year 2005-2006.
-The ratios for other revenue categories shifted only slightly from the prior fiscal year 2005-2006.
-The ratios for other revenue categories shifted only slightly from the prior fiscal year 2005-2006.
-The ratios for other revenue categories shifted only slightly from the prior fiscal year 2005-2006.
-The ratios for other revenue categories shifted only slightly from the prior fiscal year 2005-2006.
-The ratios for year), and charges for services (10.6 percent taxes (11.5 percent in the prior year).
-The charges in capital contributions this year which was previously discussed.
+General revenues such as property, business, and sales taxes are not shown by program, but are used to support program activities citywide.
+For governmental activities, property taxes were the largest single source of funds (31.2 percent) in fiscal year 200207, as compared to 28.4 percent in fiscal year 2005-2006.
+In addition, operating grants and contributions were the second largest source of funds (25.7 percent) in fiscal year 2006-2007 slightly increased from 24.1 percent in fiscal year 2005-2006.
+The ratios for other revenue categories shifted only slightly from the prior fiscal year 2005-2006: business taxes (9.3 percent vs. 9.1 percent in the prior year), other local taxes (18.5 percent versus 16.7 percent in the prior year), and charges for services (10.6 percent versus 11.2 percent in the prior year).
+The changes in ratios are partly due to the decrease in capital contributions this year which was previously discussed.